bpuklich/refinerycms-wordpress-import/README.md

       </iframe>
     </p>

-__Adding and modifying shortcode conversions__
+###Adding and modifying shortcode conversions

 Shortcode templates are processed by the [https://github.com/kernow/shortcode](Shortcode gem).
 The gem is initialized in `lib/wordpress/page.rb` and the templates are in the directory `support/templates/haml`.
-Modifying a template done by editing the template file.
+Modify a template by editing the template file.
 To add a template you need to add its name to the list of templates in the initialization code and supply a suitable template file.
 Follow the examples already there and find further documentation with the Shortcode gem.